dell/omnia/docs/source/InstallationGuides/reprovisioningthecluster.rst

     ansible-playbook discovery_provision.yml -i inventory

-Where the inventory contains a list of host IPs (Sourced from checkingDB<>) as shown below:
+Where the inventory contains a list of host IPs (Sourced from the `node table <InstallingProvisionTool/ViewingDB.html>`_) as shown below:

 ::